-They actually date back to 4,000 years ago as the ancient Babylonians are thought to have been the first people to make New Year’s resolutions.
+They actually date back to 4,000 years ago.
+The ancient Babylonians are thought to have been the first people to make New Year’s resolutions.

-If we were to unpack the purpose of resolutions, my simple take would be that these serve the purpose of the pursuit of betterment in one’s life in the next calendar year ahead.
-Of course this can be a great activity to partake in if done in a thoughtful and sustainable way.
+If we were to unpack the purpose of resolutions, my simple take would be that these serve the purpose of the pursuit of betterment in one’s life.
+Identifying things we don’t enjoy about our lives at this moment and doing something about it.

 I think we can all find examples of the same people who set the same resolutions each year and still feel no closer to those changes 10 years later.

 What could we do instead?

-However I find this approach to be cumbersome, stressful and often led to many of these goals rolling into the next year as I had set unrealistic time frames for some of these.
+However I find this approach to be cumbersome, stressful and often led to many of these goals rolling into the next year as I had set unrealistic time frames for a lot of them.

-I made the decision to step away from using the beginning of each year to set out a list of new goals to try to achieve and instead pursued a new approach in using this time to reflect and review what has just passed.
+I made the decision to step away from using the beginning of each year to set out a list of new goals to try to achieve.
+Instead, I pursued a new approach in using this time to reflect and review what has just passed.